udayraj1238/PulseRAG/README.md

     - **Score Hallucination**: Splits the answer into sentences and meticulously scores the "groundedness" of each sentence against the retrieved chunks, returning a final hallucination_risk percentage.

 ## Benchmark Results

+*Illustrative benchmark using a scripted mock LLM for CI to simulate real-world hallucination reduction.*

 PulseRAG was rigorously benchmarked against a baseline retrieve-then-generate RAG pipeline using 20 complex ML questions.
 The self-correction loop drastically reduces hallucination rates.